EQWorks/python-curriculum/01-immediate-applications.md

 Notice the oddity in the output value `3.3333333333333335`?

-It is known as a _floating-point arithmetic error_ or _round-off error_.
-It is a fundamental trade-off made back in the process of digitization (where real numbers are only "emulated" by their binary representations).
+It is known as a _floating-point arithmetic error_ or _round-off error_ since real numbers are only emulations of the underlying binaries, a product and trade-off of digitization.

 ![real numbers](https://i.imgur.com/fThGhlh.png)

 So by design, this type of error cannot be eliminated in digitally based systems but can only be managed by taking trade-offs between ranges and precisions.
-When it's not managed well, [it resulted in matters of life and death](https://en.wikipedia.org/wiki/Round-off_error#Real_world_example:_Patriot_missile_failure_due_to_magnification_of_roundoff_error).
+When it is not managed well, [it resulted in matters of life and death](https://en.wikipedia.org/wiki/Round-off_error#Real_world_example:_Patriot_missile_failure_due_to_magnification_of_roundoff_error).

-Floating-point arithmetic error is the reason why precision-sensitive data is stored and calculated in fixed-point numbers -- or integers with an implicit definition of the fraction scale it represents.
-For instance, if we want to perform the same division, instead of `10.00 / 3`, we'll scale everything to cents (1/100 of a dollar):
+For this reason, precision-sensitive data usually gets stored and calculated in fixed-point numbers -- or integers with an implicit definition of the fraction scale it represents.
+For instance, if we want to perform the same division, instead of `10.00 / 3`, we will scale everything to cents (1/100 of a dollar):

 ```python
 >>> 1000 / 3  # 1000 cents
 333.3333333333333
 ```

-Now it's a bit better without the odd `5` at the end of the fraction.
-And if we choose a desired fractional precision and can afford to forego the remainder, let's say down to 1/10 of a cent (1/1000 of a dollar):
+Now it is a bit better without the odd `5` at the end of the fraction.
+And if we choose a desired fractional precision and can afford to forego the remainder, let us say down to 1/10 of a cent (1/1000 of a dollar):

 ```python
 >>> 10000 // 3  # 10000 mills, integer division
 3333
 ```

-Unlike `/`, `//` performs specifically an integer division (or floor division) and forgoes the remainder.
+Unlike divisions, `//` performs specifically an integer division (or floor division) and forgoes the remainder.

 The above is a real-life example of a creative workaround of an innate limit by applying controlled trade-offs.

-And if we want to know how much remainder we've foregone, we can use the _modulo_ operator `%` to do so:
+And if we want to know how much remainder we have foregone, we can use the _modulo_ operator `%` to do so:

 ```python
 >>> 10000 % 3  # modulo, for integer division remainders